MartineauUK/wireguard/README.md

     S50wireguard   start
                    Initialises ALL peers (wg1* and wg2* etc.) defined in the configuration file where Auto=Y or Auto=P

-and if the install is successful, there should now be simple aliases
+and if the install is successful, there should now be a couple of simple aliases

 e.g.

-    wgstart         Start ALL Peers defined in the config where Auto=Y or Auto=P wgstop          Stop ALL ACTIVE Peers
+    wg_manager and wgm
-    wgrestart       Restart/Start either the designated Peer or ALL Peers defined in config where Auto=Y or Auto=P wgshow          generate a report of active Peers wgdiag          Generate a report of active Peers (with or without DEBUG iptables/RPDB rules etc.)
+to start the script   (NOTE 'wg_manager' is available immediately, but 'wgm' will require you to logoff/login to refesh your terminal profile.)

-    The following (WireGuard Manager) is the alias to allow execution of console commands
+    The following (WireGuard Manager) is the alias to invoke the script

 e.g.